dimazurok/dimazurok/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Intro to AI
+- 🌱 I’m currently learning how to use GitHub

 <!--
 **dimazurok/dimazurok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.